 An 8:30 am class means you are in your seat and ready for the instructor to begin at that time.
 Give yourself lots of extra time as public transportation schedules and traffic can make your commute longer than normal.
-If your classes are online, you should make sure you are logged in early to ensure there is no technical difficulty.
 Being late to class, or missing it entirely, could have major consequences to your grades as some instructors don't allow late comers to enter the classroom.
 Any questions about lateness or absences should be discussed with your instructor.

+Most classes have about 40 students in rows of tables and chairs.
 The instructor will usually use presentations to show information that emphasizes or enhances the textbook material.
 You are expected to take notes during class and to be an active participant in your own learning.
 This means asking questions, entering discussions, thinking critically about the subject matter, and participating as much as possible.
 Some courses give marks for participation.